velo-by-wix/velo-sync/README.md

 ![license MIT](https://img.shields.io/github/license/yoavaa/velo-sync)
 ![build for Velo by Wix](https://img.shields.io/badge/Built%20for-Velo%20by%20Wix-blue)

 /* I found the use of the term "sync" confusing.
 You usually sync between 2 things to keep them in sync, you don't sync data "into".
 What's happening here is really an option to import either as append or overwrite your site's data from another source.
-I would consider renaming the tool to wix-import*/
+I would consider renaming the tool to wix-import.

+Also, in the npx commands the tool is velo-sync.
+I think the tool and repo names should match that. */

 The `wix-sync` tool imports data into a collection on a Wix site.
 The tool syncs database items and media files (images, videos, audio files or documents) making them available in a wix data collection.